NVIDIAGameWorks/RayTracingDenoiser/README.md

     *&Sigma;( L[i] &times; S[i] )* = *&Sigma;( L[i] )* &times; *OUT_SHADOW_TRANSLUCENCY.yzw*

 Is this a biased solution?
 If spatial filtering is off - no, because we just reorginized the math equation.
 If spatial filtering is on - yes, because denoising will be driven by most important light in a given pixel.

-    15. **[RELAX]** Works incredibly well with signals produced by RTXDI or very clean high RPP signals.
-    The Sweet Home of *RELAX* is *RTXDI* sample.
-Please, consider getting familiar with this application.
+**This solution is limited** and hard to use:
+- obviously, can be used "as is" if shadows don't overlap (*weight* = 1)
+- if shadows overlap, a separate pass is needed to analyze noisy input and classify pixels as *umbra* - *penumbra* (and optionally *empty space*).
+Raster shadow maps can be used for this if available
+- it is not recommended to mix 1 cd and 100000 cd lights, since FP32 texture will be needed for weighted sum.
+In this case, it's better to process the sun and other bright light sources separately